atoy40/kapton-sample/README.md

 ## Code layout

 * src : contains javascript code webpacked into a single file.
 This include Apollo client, Kapton and GraphQL endpoint and schema.
+In a normal app, the schema part (data.js and schema.js) would be only server side.
 * app : contains Polymer elements.